Quantcast

 Poland

-I'm 65 and live in Poland, close to Warsaw.
-After being very active in business (running my own company) and taking care of my family and our horse ranch, having no time and no interests in doing anything else than work, now I have more time for me and my sports activities, because my kids have taken over most of my work and responsibilities.
-So, a few years ago, I started to bike.
+I'm 66 and live in Warsaw, Poland.
+Until a few yours ago I've been very active in business (running my own company and our horse ranch).
+Then my kids took the duties over from me and now I have more time for me and my sports activities.
+A few years ago I started to bike.
 I have done a few MTB biking trips in the mountains of Portugal, Austria and Albania.
-Last 2 years I’ve made bike touring in Norway, Scotland, Spain and Corsica.
-2022 I made the New Zealand sections of TransOceania - it’s been great!
+Within the last 3 years I’ve been bike touring in Norway, Scotland, Spain and Corsica.
+2022 I participated in the New Zealand sections of TransOceania and recently in the full tour of Journey to the East - it’s been great!

 right arrow